wirrunna/CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW/README.md

 # CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW
-## 1. Measure drivers with REW and useg REW EQ to flatten the SPL creating IIR (PEQ) filters for each driver, then import the PEQs into CamillaDSP and measure the results.
+## 1. Measure drivers with REW and useg REW EQ to flatten the SPL creating Biquad (IIR) filters for each driver, then import the BIQUADs into CamillaDSP and measure the results.

 ### REW SPL measuring.

 First I set the SPL to about 90db.
 This is a K-Horn and needs to breathe.
 This level is also good to find various room rattles and stop them before they interfere with the measurements.

-***** Screengrab of REW Bass bin measurement setup and measurement.
+***** Screengrab of REW Bass bin measurement setup and measurement. pic to be updated!!!!
 ![alt text](<Images/REW Make a measurement config.jpg>)

 ![alt text](<Images/Dec 1 2 UL5 Blank 92db 20-500Hz.jpg>)
  Dec 1 2 UL5 Blank Bass 20-500Hz 92db.jpg

 The red trace is the SPL and the peaks at 32Hz and 43Hz are room resonances.
 The peak at 140Hz is a design quirk of the folded horn.
+Phase will be better once the sweep goes to higher a frequency.

 This procedure is repeated for the mid and hi, altering the frequency sweep to 200-5,000 Hz for mid and 2,000 to 20,000 Hz for hi and unmuting the appropriate "destination" channel in the Mixer.
 In my setup with the Motu Ultralight Mk5, bass is destination 2 & 3, mid 4 & 5 and hi 6 & 7, even numbers are the Left channel, odd numbers are the Right channel.
 After changing the unmuted destination, don't forget to "Apply to DSP".